roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

- ****** How to Get a Job at Fucking ****** byTheTalkMan© "Fucking fuck!
+===

+"Fucking fuck!
 Amazing!"
 I moaned out.
 She went to town on me, smoothly taking my spit-soaked cock in her mouth, in and out, in and out, over and over again.
 Her face was getting red again from lack of air, but that didn't stop her from heaving herself forward once again, taking my full length down her throat and holding it here.
 Her lips were stretched wide around the root of my penis, forming a tight seal.
 Her tongue massaged my aching dick as she hummed slightly, the vibration traveling down my shaft to my saliva-coated balls, making them rumble again.
 And just when my balls were once again right on the edge of boiling over, she pulled back, my drool-soaked dick sliding out from her tight throat like an oversized serpent, never looking bigger.

  "No... fuck... please!"
 I begged, nearly in pain, I so needed to cum.
 I reached out to pull her mouth back onto me, but she easily brushed my attempts aside.
 Despite the fact that she was panting for breath, she looked up at me and gave me a wicked smile.
 Still holding my lubed cock between her fingers, she leaned forward, my cock achingly close to her amazing lips.